As cases surge, New Orleans ‘strongly recommends’ masks

-NEW ORLEANS (AP) — With the daily average of new COVID-19 cases surging to numbers not seen in months, New Orleans officials issued an advisory Wednesday “strongly recommending” that people resume wearing masks indoors, hoping to avoid the kind of virus-related shutdowns that devastated the city’s vital tourism economy in 2020.
+NEW ORLEANS (AP) — With the daily average of new COVID-19 cases surging to numbers not seen in months, New Orleans officials issued an advisory Wednesday “strongly recommending” people resume wearing masks indoors, hoping to avoid the kind of virus-related shutdowns that devastated the city’s tourism economy in 2020.

 Mayor LaToya Cantrell stopped short Wednesday of requiring mask wearing.
 She said the advisory being issued “puts the responsibility on individuals themselves,” rather than having the city enforce a mandate.